Now that people aren't stuck at home quite as much, there's the potential for an increase in burglaries.

 And more than a third (37%) of Brits have been a victim of burglary, according to our research.*

-Luckily you don't need to recreate the house from Home Alone.
-Here are some simple tips.
+Luckily you don't need to take young Kevin McCallister’s approach in Home Alone.
+Here are some more straightforward, not to mention safer, tips.

-Lock your doors and windows - even when you're home
+Keep your doors locked, even when you’re home.

-But 64% of burglaries happen while someone is at home.
-That's according to the Office for National Statistics (ONS).
+That might sound like overkill but 64% of burglaries happen while someone’s at home, according to the Office for National Statistics (ONS).